zowe/zowe-explorer-vscode/README.md

 3. Open a profile.
 4. Click the PDS member (or PS) that you want to download.

-    **Note:** To view the members of a PDS, click on the PDS to expand the tree.
+    **Note:** To view the members of a PDS, click the PDS to expand the tree.

     The PDS member displays in the text editor window of VSC.
 6. Edit the document.